automl/NASLib/README.md

 conda activate automl-competition
 ```

-Run setup.py file with the following command, which will install all the packages listed in [`requirements.txt`](requirements.txt)
+Run setup.py file with the following command, which will install all the packages listed in [`requirements.txt`](requirements.txt).
 ```bash
 pip install --upgrade pip setuptools wheel pip install -e .
 ```
-Download all the datasets and benchmarks ( for mac users, please make sure you have wget installed)
+Download all the datasets and benchmarks ( for mac users, please make sure you have wget installed).
 ```bash
 source scripts/bash_scripts/download_data.sh all
 ```
-Alternatively, you can download the benchmark for a specific search space and dataset/task as follows
+Alternatively, you can download the benchmark for a specific search space and dataset/task as follows:
 ```bash
 source scripts/bash_scripts/download_data.sh <search_space> <dataset>
 source scripts/bash_scripts/download_data.sh nb201 cifar10